Tsuk1ko/nhentai-helper/README.md

 This script also support NyaHentai.
 You need to know two things:

 1. Its domains change frequently.
-If the script does not run on some domains, you can add them to *User matches* .
+If the script does not run on some domains, you can add them to *User matches*.
-2. If doujins cannot be downloaded, find the correct picture URL and modify *Custom Download URL* .
+2. If doujins cannot be downloaded, find the correct image URL and modify *Custom Download URL*.

 ### Language filter